numpy/numpy/doc/neps/nep-0055-string_dtype.rst

-While this does create an API wart in that the mapping from builtin DType classes to scalars in NumPy will no longer be one-to-one (the ``unicode`` DType's scalar type is ``str``), this avoids needing to define and optimize a ``str`` subclass for this purpose or other hacks to maintain this one-to-one mapping.
+While this does create an API wart in that the mapping from builtin DType classes to scalars in NumPy will no longer be one-to-one (the ``unicode`` DType's scalar type is ``str``), this avoids needing to define, optimize, or maintain a ``str`` subclass for this purpose or other hacks to maintain this one-to-one mapping.
 To maintain backward compatibility, the DType detected for a list of python strings will remain a fixed-width unicode string.

 As described below, ``StringDType`` supports two parameters that can adjust the runtime behavior of the DType.
 We will not attempt to support parameters for the